codeplaysoftware/portBLAS/README.md

 the BLAS operations) are iterator buffers that can be created with `make_sycl_iterator_buffer`.

-We recommend checking the [samples](samples) to get started with SYCL-BLAS.
+We recommend checking the [samples](samples) to get started with portBLAS.
 It is better to be familiar with BLAS:

 - [Wikipedia](https://en.wikipedia.org/wiki/Basic_Linear_Algebra_Subprograms)